 6 As a final step, you can add window pulley seals, self-adhesive caps that cover the pulley area and stop drafts.
 Simply clean and dry the area, and stick these in place.

-Casement Window or Hinged Door
+Sealing a Casement Window or Hinged Door

 To seal casement windows, you will need to apply weatherstripping around the window jamb, right beside the stops.